bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

 #### **Enable reference types feature**
 - **WAMR_BUILD_REF_TYPES**=1/0, default to disable if not set

+#### **Exclude WAMR application entry functions**
+- **WAMR_DISABLE_APP_ENTRY**=1/0, default to disable if not set

+> Note: The WAMR application entry (`core/iwasm/common/wasm_application.c`) encapsulate some common process to instantiate, execute the wasm functions and print the results.
+Some platform related APIs are used in these functions, so you can enable this flag to exclude this file if your platform doesn't support those APIs.
+> *Don't enable this flag if you are building `product-mini`*

 **Combination of configurations:**

 We can combine the configurations.
 For example, if we want to disable interpreter, enable AOT and WASI, we can run command: